 There are just six ingredients in this salad (not counting the lemon vinaigrette, of course).
 Completely vegan and gluten-free, this salad comes with loads of crunch and flavor without a crazy shopping list.

 Brussels sprouts are a key ingredient in this salad.
-Shredded and added to the salad raw, not cooked, even the biggest Brussels sprout skeptics will love this salad.
+Shredded and added to the salad raw, not cooked, even the biggest Brussels sprout skeptics will love it.
 You can shred your Brussels sprouts up to 5-7 days in advance and keep them stored in a ziplock bag in the refrigerator.

 Kale is really good for you and pairs really well in this salad.
 I used Lacinto kale, aka Tuscan kale.
 It has narrow, dark leaves attached to a tough, woody stem.
 You guys, please remove the stem (unless you know you like it), it’s really quite stringy and unappealing.
 Feel free to substitute with curly kale is preferred.